sethfowler/libvoyeur/README.md

 Mac OS X and Linux are supported.

-The following calls are observable:
+The following calls are currently observable:

 - Process creation with `exec*`
 - File access with `open` and `close`